microsoft/pai/docs/manual/cluster-admin/basic-management-operations.md

 ## Management on Webportal

-The web portal provides some basic administration functions.
+The webportal provides some basic administration functions.
 If you log in to it as an administrator, you will find several buttons about the administration on the left sidebar, as shown in the following image.

    <img src="./imgs/administration.png" width="100%" height="100%" />